subhayu1/expense-manager/readme.md

 - Java Development Kit (JDK) 17 or higher
 - Docker engine (Docker Desktop-optional)
 ## Getting Started
+- Recommended build tool is `Gradle` using the Gradle wrapper.

 1. Clone the repository using either HTTPS or SSH: